chekecocol/siebanxico/README.md

 # This list must contain the ids of the time series.
 Visit Banxico's website to find this.
 # https://www.banxico.org.mx/SieInternet/defaultEnglish.do
 list_series = ["SP1", "SF311408", "SF311418", "SF311433"]  # CPI, M1, M2, M3 (all in monthly frequency)
-# Note: Periodity of the time series must be identical!
+# Note: Periodicity of the time series must be identical!

 # This function requires a pandas.offsets object for the periodicity argument.
 # For monthly data use: pandas.offsets.MonthBegin(1)